Javad Khan: Last years

 Emperor Paul decided to return to Caucasus militarily on August 19, 1798.
-Next year Lieutenant-General Karl Knorring was appointed commander-in-chief of the troops in Georgia, his subordinate Ivan Petrovich Lazarev arriving in Georgia before him.
+Next year Lieutenant-General Karl Knorring was appointed commander-in-chief of the Russian troops in Georgia, his subordinate Ivan Petrovich Lazarev arriving in Georgia before him.
 However, the relocation of Russian troops to Georgia clearly contradicted the aspirations of many rulers of South Caucasus and Dagestan, as well as the Iranian Shah, who were aware of Russia's far-sighted policy towards this region.
 Umma V despite the Russian protection on August 26, 1800, began to make frequent raids on Eastern Georgia, as well as on the nearby regions, including the Ganja Khanate.
 In his letter to George XII, Mammad Hasan Khan of Sheki, notifying him of the intentions of Umma Khan in relation to Eastern Georgia, also reported an attack on the possessions of the Ganja Khan.
 However, judging by the letter, in the struggle with the troops of Javad Khan, the Mountainers were defeated, having lost the battle with 104 dead and 30 captives.
 Having suffered a defeat at Ganja, Umma Khan, however, did not abandon his intentions towards Javad Khan.
 According to the same letter, Ibrahim Khan actively helped him in this matter, providing the Dagestanis with troops and cannons to help.

-George XII of Georgia died on 28 December 1800 provided a fertile ground for Javad Khan to claim Kazakh and Shamshadil, despite Russian presence, like Dagestanis, he also made frequent raids to Georgia.
-Knorring pointed out Javad's ambitions when he presented his request on annexation of Georgia to new tsar Alexander I. Before and during the first Russo-Persian War (1804-1813), Ganja was considered by Russians as a town of foremost importance as it was on the road from Tiflis to Iran.
+George XII of Georgia died on 28 December 1800 provided a fertile ground for Javad Khan to claim Kazakh and Shamshadil, despite Russian presence, like the Dagestanis, he also made frequent raids to Georgia.
+Knorring pointed out Javad's ambitions when he presented his request on the annexation of Georgia to new tsar Alexander I. Before and during the first Russo-Persian War (1804-1813), Ganja was considered by Russians as a town of foremost importance as it was on the road from Tiflis to Iran.
 Realizing this, Javad ordered his son Hosein Qoli Aqa to move Ayrum tribe and Armenians from Shamshadil to Ganja, in order to deprive Russians of economic potential.
-As a reaction, Knorring ordered Lazarev to move on Shamshadil in 1802, latter however realized there will be no supplies and retreated to Borchalu.
-Outraged by failures on the field, emperor replaced Knorring with energetic and devoted Pavel Tsitsianov on 19 September 1802.
+As a reaction, Knorring ordered Lazarev to move on Shamshadil in 1802, latter however realized there will be no supplies and retreated to Borchali.
+Outraged by failures on the field, the Russian emperor replaced Knorring with the energetic and devoted Pavel Tsitsianov on 19 September 1802.
 However the latter took up his duties in Georgia only in February 1803.